Dr Jennifer Orr

 Newcastle upon Tyne NE1 7RU

-I am Lecturer in Eighteenth-Century Literature in the School of English Literature, Language and Linguistics (SELLL) with specialisms in Comparative Romantic Literature (particularly Scottish and Irish), print culture (especially newspapers), literary networks, poetic correspondence and poetic self-fashioning in the 'long' Eighteenth Century.
+I am Lecturer in Eighteenth-Century Literature in the School of English Literature, Language and Linguistics (SELLL) with specialisms in Comparative Romantic Literature (Scottish and Irish), print culture (especially newspapers), literary networks, poetic correspondence and poetic self-fashioning in the 'long' Eighteenth Century.

-I joined SELLL in 2013.
-Previously I held a Lectureship at Christ Church, University of Oxford and an IRCHSS Research Fellowship at Trinity College Dublin.
+I joined SELLL in 2013, prior to which I held the Christopher Tower Lectureship in English Poetry at Christ Church, University of Oxford and an Irish Research Council Fellowship at Trinity College Dublin.

 MA - University of Oxford